drgorb/EIPs/EIPS/eip-X.md

 Historical links related to this standard:

-- The first regulated tokenized share issued by Mt Pelerin (MPS token) is using an early version of this standard: https://www.mtpelerin.com/blog/world-first-tokenized-shares
+- The first regulated tokenized share issued by Mt Pelerin (MPS token) is using an early version of this proposal: https://www.mtpelerin.com/blog/world-first-tokenized-shares
 The rule engine was updated several times, after the token issuance and during the tokensale, to match changing business and legal requirements, showcasing the solidity and flexibility of the rule engine.

 ## Copyright